Justin Faulk: Carolina Hurricanes

 On October 5, 2017, Faulk and Jordan Staal were named co-captains of the Hurricanes.
 On February 13, 2018, Faulk recorded his first NHL natural hat trick becoming only the 10th defenceman in NHL history to score one.
 On April 23, 2018, Faulk was nominated for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities on and off the ice and gives back to his community.
 Instead of staying with co-captaincy the following season, the Hurricanes decided to name Justin Williams as captain; Faulk was named an alternate captain alongside Jordan Staal.
+Faulk played in his 500th career NHL game during a 4–1 loss to the New York Islanders on November 24, 2018.